Towards Sustainable Mining

-The Australian minerals industry has adopted Towards Sustainable Mining® (TSM), an award-winning accountability framework which helps minerals companies evaluate, manage and communicate their sustainability performance.
+The Australian minerals industry has adopted Towards Sustainable Mining (TSM), a globally recognised accountability framework which supports minerals companies evaluate, manage and communicate their site-level sustainability performance.

-Adopting the independently verified system will reinforce the sector’s commitment to continuous improvement in safety, environmental and social governance (ESG).
+Adopting the independently verified system reinforces the sector’s commitment to continualimprovement in safety, environmental and social governance (ESG).

 TSM strengthens Enduring Value – the Australian minerals industry’s sustainable development framework – by providing a consistent approach to assess and communicate site level performance in a transparent and accountable way.

-Understanding and communicating this performance consistently and transparently benefits local communities, government, investors, companies and customers, supporting trust and enhancing confidence in industry performance.
+Understanding and communicating this performance consistently and transparently benefits local communities, government, investors, companies and customers, enhance trust and confidence in the industry’s management performance.

 What is TSM?

-Established in 2004 by the Mining Association of Canada (MAC), TSM provides sustainability tools and indicators to help companies responsibly manage environmental, social and governance performance and record and drive performance.
+Established in 2004 by the Mining Association of Canada , TSM provides protocols indicators to help companies responsibly manage ESG performance and drive continual improvement.

-The framework’s guiding principles and protocols cover three core areas:
+The framework’s guiding principles and protocols cover two core areas:

 - Communities and People: Indigenous and Community relationships, Safety and Health, Crisis Management and Communication Planning, Preventing Child and Forced Labour

-- Environmental Stewardship: Biodiversity Conservation Management, Tailings Management, Water Stewardship
+- Environmental Stewardship: Biodiversity Conservation Management, Tailings Management, Water Stewardship, Climate Change

 A consistent set of scoring indicators allows companies to benchmark performance against good practice and inform measurable and meaningful improvements over time.